10 Reasons to go to South Korea

 You might already be more connected to Korea than you think.
 What car do you drive?
 What phone do you use?
 What was the last hit TV series you watched?
 Almost without realizing, the world has found itself leaning into Korea more and more, and the modern side of Korean culture is waiting to amaze you, amuse you, and (sometimes) confuse you during your trip.

 Korea’s cities offer some fabulous modern hotels and some eye-catching contemporary architecture.
 The soaring skyscrapers of Seoul and Busan make it clear that these are two cities that are rushing headlong into the future.
-Experience it at the Lotte World Tower (Korea’s tallest building), where those with a head for heights can cross the 11-meter “sky bridge” that links the tower's paired spires 541 meters above street level.
+Those who have a head for heights can cross the 11-meter sky bridge at Lotte World Tower (Korea’s tallest building), 541 meters above street level.

 Image